Explore one of the most marvelous caverns – Dreamgate Cenote

-Because of the rock formations and the amount of silt at the bottom of the cavern, you really need to be an advanced cave diver to get into the water here.
+Because of the rock formations and the amount of silt at the bottom of the cavern, you really need to be an experienced diver with good buoyancy to get into the water here.
 If not, you risk causing damage to the beautiful, vulnerable structures as well as ruining the chance for any diver following you to enjoy the view as you’ll have kicked up a lot of sediment.
 But if you have those skills, it’s an amazing dive.
 You float between fantastical stalactite and stalagmite formations as you journey through this incredible underground world.

 Cenote diving in Dreamgate with Ko’ox is a 1-tank dive which can be upstream or downstream, one lasting around 40 minutes and the other around 30 minutes.
 The average water temperature is around 26°C with good visibility of 50-80 meters.
 Your dive master from Ko’ox will always check to make sure you have the necessary buoyancy skills to stay near the surface.

-We will provide you with all the necessary equipment for this dive: 5mm wetsuit, boots, fins, mask, BCD or a plate with harness and wing, DIN regulators scuba pro, Hog, Aqualung, apex, dive computer, lights and a Go Pro camera.
+We will provide you with all the necessary equipment for this dive: full dive gear set and a Go Pro to record your dive experience.

-Classification: you need to have advanced dive qualifications.
+Certification level: you need to have advanced dive certification.